se-edu/addressbook-level4/docs/UserGuideVersion2.md

 Format: `view PARAM`

 **Example:**<br>
-Lets say you want to know detailed information about tasks in 12 October 2016.
+Let's say you want to know detailed information about tasks in 12 October 2016.
 All you need to do is enter `view 121016` into command box.

 <img src="images/view.png" width="500"><br>